VaanaCZ/gothic-1-classic-scripts/README.md

 ## A few things to mention

 ### Encoding
-The scripts are encoded in Windows-1250 for Latin languages *(English, German, Polish, Czech, Spanish and Italian)* and in Windows-1251 for Cyrillic languages *(Russian, both Snowball/1-C and Russobit-M)*.
+The scripts are encoded in Windows-1250 for Latin languages *(English, German, Polish, Czech, French, Spanish and Italian)* and in Windows-1251 for Cyrillic languages *(Russian, both Snowball/1-C and Russobit-M)*.
 This is because Gothic does not support multibyte encodings and Unicode.
 Please also note, that in order to display the characters properly in-game, your game must have the correct fontmap texture included.

 ### Extended ASCII trimming issue
 When Spacer produces an OU file, it makes sure to trim any whitespace around the texts of dialogues.
 Sadly, there is a small oversight in the piece of code that performs this trimming, in that it also removes any Non-Standard ASCII characters.
 This means that if your dialogue ends with any of these `áąćčďéěęíłńňóřśšťůýžźż` the ending of the dialogue will be trimmed.